Kabouik/tuifi/README.md

 # Configuration

 Settings are stored in `settings.json` and automatically updated upon using toggles within the TUI.
 On first run, `tuifi` will prompt before creating the config directory.
+While `tuifi` should be compatible with any HiFi API instance, some popular ones are made public and may therefore violate TIDAL's TOS.
+Consequently, the program is delivered with no default instance set, and users should set their preferred instance either using the `--api` runtime flag or by editing `settings.json`, preferably their own instance associated with their official subscription.
+User choosing to use a public HiFi instance with no legitimate TIDAL subscription do so at their own risk.

-Config directory per platform:
+Configuration file directory per platform:

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">
 <colgroup>